mesg-foundation/docs/guide/process/steps/task.md

     fullType: '&quot;task&quot;'
   }, {
     name: 'key',
-    description: '(optional) Key to identify this step.',
+    description: '(optional) Key to identify this step',
     fullType: 'string'
   }, {
     name: 'instanceHash',
-    description: 'Hash of the service\'s instance.',
+    description: 'Hash of the service\'s instance',
     fullType: 'string'
   }, {
     name: 'instance',
     description: 'Information about the instance to run.
-(Ignored if instanceHash is present)',
+(Ignored if `instanceHash` is set)',
     fullType: 'Instance'
   }, {
     name: 'taskKey',
-    description: 'Task key to execute.',
+    description: 'Key of the task to execute',
     fullType: 'string'
   }, {
     name: 'inputs',
     description: '(optional) Task\'s inputs.
-If not defined, inputs are the previous step\'s outputs.',
+If not defined, inputs are the previous step\'s outputs',
     fullType: 'map&lt;string, Input&gt;'
   }]
 }" :types="{
   Instance: {
     fields: [{
       name: 'src',
-      description: 'Source of the service to deploy (only when service not set)',
+      description: 'Source of the service to deploy (only when `service` is not set)',
       fullType: 'string'
     }, {
       name: 'service',
-      description: 'Service hash of the service to deploy (only when src not set)',
+      description: 'Service hash of the service to deploy (only when `src` is not set)',
       fullType: 'string'
     }, {
       name: 'env',